amateurtools/Plucks/README.md

 TODO:
 currently working on the tuning accuracy of higher notes.
 Such is the bane of Karplus Strong.

+the second page will probably be a menu for advanced parameters, if there are enough useful ones to justify it.

 DISCLAIMER:
 As-is, user accepts all responsibility.
 No affiliation with anyone.
 Not endorsed by anyone.
 Admittedly this is heavily inspired by a famous synth from Fruity Loops, but it is an independent implementation.